fenago/Grokking-Deep-Learning/Lab_8.md

 You can access jupyter lab at `<host-ip>:<port>/lab/workspaces/lab8_Word_Embeddings`

+##### Run Notebook
+Click notebook `Chapter11 - Intro to Word Embeddings - Neural Networks that Understand Language- Practice.ipynb` in jupterLab UI and run jupyter notebook.
+There are some placeholder(s) to write code in the notebook.
+You can get help from solution notebook `Chapter11 - Intro to Word Embeddings - Neural Networks that Understand Language.ipynb` as well as lab guide.

 ## What does it mean to understand language?
 What kinds of predictions do people make about language?